karansahi001/crypto/README.md

 Following are the technologies used in this project

+- Reactjs
-- Nextjs
+- Chartjs
 - API called Coingecko
-- Reactjs
 - Bootstrap
-- Vercel (To Deploy)
+- Netlify (To Deploy)

 ## :clipboard: Features:

-- Fast Load time
+- Show API data in Chart
-- Server-side-rendering
+- Real-time Prices
-- Fully Responsive
+- Responsive
 - Simple UI